AndrewHanasiro/AndrewHanasiro/README.md

 ## Auth+

-Systems as if this organization was a real Startup!
-All those projects must challenge me in a way (language, concepts, or tools), but all this effort should have a target: simulate microservices in the company.
+Project to build systems/services as if this organization was a real Startup!
+All those projects must challenge me in a way: language, concepts, or tools.

 ### Pitch Deck